 Supporting Diversity in Nursing: 5 Best Practices

 Cultural competence is an important aspect of delivering high quality care.
-One way to achieve this is by supporting diversity in nursing to ensure that patients and staff from all backgrounds feel seen and understood in the healthcare space.
+One way to achieve this is by supporting diversity in nursing, which better ensures that patients and staff from all backgrounds feel seen and understood in the healthcare space.
 As the demographics of the U.S. population continue to expand, there’s an increasing need for the healthcare workforce to mirror this shift.

-Building inclusivity is an ongoing process that requires thoughtful and comprehensive efforts from nurses and healthcare professionals at all levels.
-We’ll outline best practices that facility leaders can follow to strengthen their system-wide initiatives and support a more culturally diverse environment.
+Building inclusivity within nursing and cultural diversity is an ongoing process that requires thoughtful and comprehensive efforts from nurses and other healthcare professionals at all levels.
+We’ll outline best practices that facility leaders can follow to strengthen their system-wide initiatives and support a more culturally diverse environment, leading to better staffing and patient outcomes

 You may be wondering, what is cultural diversity in nursing and why does it matter for healthcare facilities?
 Health researchers have long recognized the importance of fostering a workforce that reflects the communities they serve.
 Particularly in nursing, this signifies the need to recruit and retain individuals who are underrepresented within the profession.